 Iceland vs Newfoundland & Labrador (Northern lights)

-The Northern Lights aka Aurora Borealis, is a world wonder natural phenomenon that lights the sky in dramatic fluorescent colours at night – but it only happens amongst the most northern landscapes in the world, including Iceland, Finland, Greenland, Alaska, and also across Newfoundland and Labrador!
+The Northern Lights, aka Aurora Borealis, is a natural phenomenon that lights the sky in dramatic fluorescent colours at night – but it only happens amongst the most northern landscapes in the world, including Iceland, Finland, Greenland, Alaska, and also across Newfoundland and Labrador!
 Like stargazing on steroids, it’s a glorious show worthy of a world stage, and not everyone gets a ticket, but you do!

 5. Take a Hike Hollywood!

 Los Angeles (Hollywood pictured) vs Newfoundland & Labrador (Dildo pictured)

-Could it even have been more perfect timing to have built up Dildo as Hollywood’s sister city at the end of last year?
+The Hollywood sign is a movie star in and of itself, but Dildo is an up-and-comer – so stay tuned.
 If you want the lowdown on why Jimmy Kimmel wanted to become the Mayor of one of our star attractions, have a read here.
-And if someone sees Jason Mamoa still around here shooting all his movies and TV shows, maybe let’s just keep him to ourselves this summer why don’t we?
+And if someone sees Jason Mamoa still around here shooting all his movies and TV shows, maybe let’s just keep him to ourselves, why don’t we?
 He’ll feel right at home!

 6. Catch Ya Later Costa Rica!